rush86999/atomic/README.md

   - [Customize Atomic for your team on your cloud](#customize-atomic-for-your-team-on-your-cloud)
 - [Support the Project](#support-the-project)
 - [Contributing](#contributing)

+## Disclaimer
+- ⚠️ Project is under active development
+- ⚠️ `console.log.*$` regex was introduced to remove console logs.
+Code needs to be edited for side effects.
+Your IDE should be able to catch most of these or you can wait for an update

 ## Problem
 Imagine going back and forth for recurring 1:1 meetings in your email for your team.